atrocore/atrocore/docs/01.atrocore/03.administration/12.attribute-management/01.attributes/docs.md

 ![Records with this attribute button](./_assets/records-with-this-attribute.png)

-Clicking it opens the list view of the corresponding entity (e.g. Products) in a new tab, pre-filtered to show only records that have a value for this attribute.
+Clicking on it opens a list view of the relevant entity (e.g. Products) in a new tab.
+This view is pre-filtered to show only records that have a value (including an empty value) for this attribute.
 The filter is applied automatically and does not need to be configured manually.

 This is useful for quickly auditing which records are using a specific attribute, or for navigating from the attribute definition directly to its related data.